-Check in at 990 Magallanes St. from 1:00 pm to 5:00 pm.
-Board cruise ship at 6:00 pm.
-After a welcome cocktail reception offered by the Captain and his crew the ship will depart for “the uttermost part of the earth”.
-Our trip takes us through the Strait of Magellan and Beagle Channel to explore one of the most breathtaking wilderness regions in the world: Southern Patagonia and Tierra del Fuego.
+Check in at 990 Magallanes Street between 13:00 and 17:00.
+Board the M/V Via Australis or M/V Stella Australis cruise ship at 18:00.
+After a welcoming cocktail reception hosted by the Captain and his crew, the ship will depart for one of the remotest parts of the planet.
+Our trip will take us through the Strait of Magellan and Beagle Channel to explore one of the most breathtaking wilderness regions in the world: Southern Patagonia, which includes the Tierra del Fuego archipelago.

 Day 2: Ainsworth Bay & Tuckers Islets

-At dawn, we will be navigating through Almirantazgo Sound, arriving at Ainsworth Bay, within Alberto De Agostini National Park.
-From the distance we will see Marinelli Glacier descending from Darwin Mountain Range, and appreciate how the land comes back to life after ice retreat.
-We will also take a walk to discover a beaver dam in the stunning sub-polar Magellan forest.
-On the beach, we might enjoy the view of Southern Elephant Seals, although sighting cannot be guaranteed due to colony’s unpredictable location.
+At dawn, we will navigate our way through Almirantazgo Sound, arriving at Ainsworth Bay which is sited within Alberto De Agostini National Park.
+It’s the perfect spot from which to see the Marinelli Glacier descending from Darwin Mountain Range in the distance; and to appreciate how the land returns to life after glacial retreat.
+We will also take a walk to a beaver dam in the stunning sub-polar Magellan Forest.
+Whether on the beach or the island, there’s a good chance of sighting Southern Elephant Seals.
+But do bear in mind the fact that sightings cannot be guaranteed due to the colony’s unpredictable movements.

-Later, we will be sailing to Tuckers Islets, and after lunch, onboard Zodiac boats, we will be sailing to get close to a colony of Magellan Penguins (endemic to the Southern Hemisphere) and Cormorants.
-In September and April this excursion is replaced by a short walk to a nearby glacier at Brookes Bay.
+Later, we will be sailing to Tuckers Islets, and after lunch, we will board well-equipped Zodiac boats to get close to a colony of Magellan Penguins (indigenous to the Southern Hemisphere) and cormorants.
+In September and April, this excursion is replaced by a short walk to a nearby glacier at Brookes Bay.

 Day 3: Pia Glacier